Kotlin Help

 This can be useful when you want to do things like extract boolean conditions into variables.
 Then, you can give the variable a meaningful name, which will improve your code readability and make it possible to reuse the variable later in your code.
 For example:

-class Cat { fun purr() { println("Purr purr") } } fun petAnimal(animal: Any) { val isCat = animal is Cat if (isCat) { // In Kotlin 2.0.0, the compiler can access // information about isCat, so it knows that // animal was smart-cast to the type Cat. // Therefore, the purr() function is successfully called. // In Kotlin 1.9.20, the compiler doesn't know // about the smart cast, so calling the purr() // function triggers an error. animal.purr() } } fun main(){ val kitty = Cat() petAnimal(kitty) // Purr purr }
+class Cat { fun purr() { println("Purr purr") } } fun petAnimal(animal: Any) { val isCat = animal is Cat if (isCat) { // In Kotlin 2.0.0, the compiler can access // information about isCat, so it knows that // animal was smart-cast to the type Cat. // Therefore, the purr() function can be called. // In Kotlin 1.9.20, the compiler doesn't know // about the smart cast, so calling the purr() // function triggers an error. animal.purr() } } fun main(){ val kitty = Cat() petAnimal(kitty) // Purr purr }

 Type checks with the logical or operator